rg-software/zxrecolor/Docs_Source/rules-syntax.md

 Color palette in ZX Spectrum is specified per 8x8 sprite block rather than per pixel.
 In practice it often leads to "color clashes" (incorrectly colored areas), apparent in many Spectrum games.
 For us it means that color matching is unreliable: we cannot be sure that the given sprite will always preserve its color palette.

 Therefore, the basic matching procedure assumes that the original sprite does not contain any color information.
-It should be a 24bpp BMP image actually containing pixels of these colors only:
+It should be a 24bpp BMP image, with a width equal to a multiple of 8, and actually containing pixels of these colors only:

 - white, `RGB(255, 255, 255)`: background "paper" color;
 - black, `RGB(0, 0, 0)`: foreground "ink" color;